Provider Datalab – Installation Guide

 auth:

-# Use "credentials" to reuse storage credentials, or "none" when
+# Use "credentials" to reuse storage credentials, or "delegated" when

 # the ingress/platform layer handles authentication.